redhat-openstack/website/source/tests/storage/cinder.html.md

 |                                                               |         | Fedora 19   | ??     | [Quickstart](Quickstart) but pass to Packstack both --cinder-host or --glance-host to use remote systems                     | ??  | ??   | None  | None       |
 |                                                               |         | Fedora 20   | ??     | [Quickstart](Quickstart) but pass to Packstack both --cinder-host or --glance-host to use remote systems                     | ??  | ??   | None  | None       |
 |                                                               |         | RHEL 6.5    | ??     | [Quickstart](Quickstart) but pass to Packstack both --cinder-host or --glance-host to use remote systems                     | ??  | ??   | None  | None       |

-## Manuals

-### Cinder with NFS

-*   Set the NFS share in Packstack:

-`   packstack --cinder-backend=nfs --cinder-nfs-mounts=`<IP/hostname>`.:/`<shared directory>

-*   Create the directory on which the shares will be mounted:

-         mkdir -p /var/lib/cinder/mnt

-*   Make the Cinder user the owner of the directory:

-        chown -v cinder.cinder /var/lib/cinder/mnt

-*   Configure the SELINUX on the compute nodes to allow access from the instances to the shares:

-         /usr/sbin/setsebool -P virt_use_nfs on

-*   Restart all the Cinder related services:

-         for i in $(chkconfig --list | awk ' /cinder/ { print $1 } ' ); do service $i restart; done